CodeYourFuture/fundamentals-course/p5js-and-openprocessing-workshop.md

-# Getting to know p5.js and openprocessing.org (very quickly)
+# (Rough) workshop outline - migrating to p5.js and openprocessing.org

-Bookmark [neill's longer notes on migrating from khan academy's processing.js to p5.js](from-khan-academy-processingjs-to-p5js.md).
+Bookmark [Neill's longer notes on migrating from khan academy's processing.js to p5.js](from-khan-academy-processingjs-to-p5js.md).
 You can read them at home.

 Make an account on [openprocessing.org](https://openprocessing.org)